Euler equations (fluid dynamics): Quasilinear form and characteristic equations

+This Jacobian does not exist where the state variables are discontinuous, as at contact discontinuities or shocks.

 Characteristic equations

 The compressible Euler equations can be decoupled into a set of N+2 wave equations that describes sound in Eulerian continuum if they are expressed in characteristic variables instead of conserved variables.

 In fact the tensor A is always diagonalizable.
 If the eigenvalues (the case of Euler equations) are all real the system is defined hyperbolic, and physically eigenvalues represent the speeds of propagation of information.
 If they are all distinguished, the system is defined strictly hyperbolic (it will be proved to be the case of one-dimensional Euler equations).
 Furthermore, diagonalisation of compressible Euler equation is easier when the energy equation is expressed in the variable entropy (i.e. with equations for thermodynamic fluids) than in other energy variables.
 This will become clear by considering the 1D case.

 If $\mathbf p_i$ is the right eigenvector of the matrix $\mathbf A$ corresponding to the eigenvalue $\lambda_i$, by building the projection matrix:

 One can finally find the characteristic variables as:

 Since A is constant, multiplying the original 1-D equation in flux-Jacobian form with P−1 yields the characteristic equations:

 The original equations have been decoupled into N+2 characteristic equations each describing a simple wave, with the eigenvalues being the wave speeds.
 The variables wi are called the characteristic variables and are a subset of the conservative variables.
 The solution of the initial value problem in terms of characteristic variables is finally very simple.
 In one spatial dimension it is:

 Then the solution in terms of the original conservative variables is obtained by transforming back:

-this computation can be explicited as the linear combination of the eigenvectors:
+this computation can be made explicit as the linear combination of the eigenvectors:

 Now it becomes apparent that the characteristic variables act as weights in the linear combination of the jacobian eigenvectors.
 The solution can be seen as superposition of waves, each of which is advected independently without change in shape.
 Each i-th wave has shape wipi and speed of propagation λi.
 In the following we show a very simple example of this solution procedure.

 Waves in 1D inviscid, nonconductive thermodynamic fluid

-If one considers Euler equations for a thermodynamic fluid with the two further assumptions of one spatial dimension and free (no external field: g = 0) :
+If one considers Euler equations for a thermodynamic fluid with the two further assumptions of one spatial dimension and free (no external field: g = 0):

 If one defines the vector of variables:

 recalling that $v$ is the specific volume, $u$ the flow speed, $s$ the specific entropy, the corresponding jacobian matrix is:

 At first one must find the eigenvalues of this matrix by solving the characteristic equation: